Colty1999/8051_Assembly/README.md

-# -mcu-8051-IDE
+# 8051 Assembly
-Few of my small assembler projects designed for Intel 8051 Microcontrollers.
+Few of my Assembler projects designed for Intel 8051 Microcontrollers.